Pankswork/MERN-Stack-Project/README.md

 # Create a Jump Host to access the private EC2 instances
 1. Launch a new EC2 instance in the public subnet of your VPC to act as a jump host.
 2. Choose an Amazon Machine Image (AMI) - Select " Ubuntu Server 22.04 LTS (HVM), SSD Volume Type".
-3. Choose an Instance Type - Select "t2.micro" (eligible for free tier).
+3. Choose an Instance Type - Select "t2.small" (eligible for free tier).
 4. Proceed without key pair for now beause we will use SSM to connect.
 5. Chose your vpc.
-6. Select the public subnet.
+6. Select the new vpc and public subnet.
 7. Under advanced details, Select UAM profile with admin access.
 8. In user data, add the following script to install necessary tools:tools-install-jump.sh.
 9. then review and launch the instance.